greenscale-nandesh/if-unofficial-models/src/lib/kepler-importer/README.md

 ### 1. Set up Kepler and a Prometheus Monitoring System

-Ensure you have a Kepler configured and Prometheus monitoring system running and accessible.
+Ensure you have Kepler [installed](https://sustainable-computing.io/installation/kepler-helm/) and your Prometheus monitoring system is running and accessible.
 This system should collect metrics relevant to the Kepler's operation, such as container metrics.

 ### 2. Configure Prometheus for Kepler Observations